Emac-22/Active-Directory-Cyber-Red-Blue-/README.md

 Simulated scenarios of attackers attempting to elevate privileges.
 Logs from these activities were processed and correlated in Splunk, providing insights into potential vulnerabilities.

 ### Log Analysis and Insights
--Event Detection: Splunk dashboards visualized real-time system activities, flagging anomalies such as repeated login attempts and unauthorized access.
+- Event Detection: Splunk dashboards visualized real-time system activities, flagging anomalies such as repeated login attempts and unauthorized access.
--Correlated Events: Logs like Event ID 4625, 4624, 4634, and 4776 were analyzed to trace the attack path and determine its impact.
+- Correlated Events: Logs like Event ID 4625, 4624, 4634, and 4776 were analyzed to trace the attack path and determine its impact.
--Actionable Insights: Detailed event correlations helped identify the root cause of the attacks, enabling a better understanding of threat dynamics and response strategies.
+- Actionable Insights: Detailed event correlations helped identify the root cause of the attacks, enabling a better understanding of threat dynamics and response strategies.

 ## Conclusion
 The Active Directory and Cybersecurity Project demonstrated the importance of integrating security practices with AD management.
 By simulating attacks and analyzing system responses, the project highlighted:

--The critical role of AD in enterprise security and its potential vulnerabilities.
+- The critical role of AD in enterprise security and its potential vulnerabilities.
--The effectiveness of telemetry tools like Sysmon in generating actionable security data.
+- The effectiveness of telemetry tools like Sysmon in generating actionable security data.
--The value of log analysis platforms like Splunk in detecting and responding to incidents.
+- The value of log analysis platforms like Splunk in detecting and responding to incidents.

 ### Key Takeaways
--Active Directory requires continuous monitoring and robust security configurations to mitigate threats.
+- Active Directory requires continuous monitoring and robust security configurations to mitigate threats.
--Simulated attack scenarios are invaluable for understanding real-world adversarial techniques and improving defense mechanisms.
+- Simulated attack scenarios are invaluable for understanding real-world adversarial techniques and improving defense mechanisms.
--Combining telemetry tools and SIEM platforms enhances incident detection and response capabilities.
+- Combining telemetry tools and SIEM platforms enhances incident detection and response capabilities.